svteja/SQL-PostgreSQL-Projects/README.md

 🧰 Tools Used:

-PostgreSQL

-pgAdmin (or any SQL editor)

-Excel (for initial inspection)
+PostgreSQL,pgAdmin (or any SQL editor),Excel (for initial inspection)